AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART13.md

 **Security:**
 - ✅ Multi-tenant isolation via TenantId
 - ✅ Quota enforcement prevents resource exhaustion
-- ⚠️ No validation of ModelData (malformed binary could crash CLR)
+- ⚠️ No validation of ModelData (malformed binary MUST crash CLR)

 ### Why This Is a GOLD STANDARD